graveyard/gearcmd/README.md

 In addition, this decouples your program's process from the Gearman worker's process, ensuring that if your process crashes, the Gearman worker won't, so it will be able to report the crash as a job failure.
 By default, if a worker crashes, Gearman will silently retry jobs with a new worker without reporting the crash. `gearcmd` ensures that crashes result in loud failures that you can address.

+While the [gearman command line tool](http://gearman.info/bin/gearman.html) offers similar functionality, `gearcmd` differs in a few key ways:
+- `gearcmd` lets clients submit different command line flags for each job, while `gearman` passes the job payload through the command's stdin.
+- While both forward the command's stderr to the worker's stderr, `gearcmd` also emits stderr output as worker warnings, allowing clients to receive error information from workers.

 ## Usage

     gearcmd -name <function name> -cmd <command> -host <host> -port <port>